Substance Abuse and Addiction Treatment Resources in Palm Harbor

 The path to recovery often starts with detoxification, but it is important to keep in mind that detoxification is just a start.
-The mental or spiritual aspects of your drug and/or alcohol addiction will not be treated at a detox center on its own.
-Finding a rehabilitation facility that provides both detox and the appropriate treatment program is the best thing to do.
+The mental or spiritual aspects of your drug or alcohol addiction will not be treated at a detox center on its own.
+Finding a rehabilitation facility that provides both detox and the appropriate treatment program may be the best thing to do.
 Your addiction will be treated in a more holistic way in a treatment program.

 Recovery Meetings Near You

-After successful completion of a treatment program, 12-step programs or other recovery programs like SMART Recovery are important to staying sober and clean.
+After successful completion of a treatment program, 12-step programs or other recovery programs like SMART Recovery are important to staying sober.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is the original 12-step group that was established in 1935.
 For decades, it has helped millions of recovering alcoholics to stay sober.
 The program follows 12 steps in which members are asked to turn their alcoholism over to a higher power, account for their previous mistakes and help other alcoholics.
 Regardless of where you completed alcohol treatment, Palm Harbor’s AA meetings can help you stay sober.

 - All Saint’s Catholic Church Where: 2801 Curlew Rd.
 Palm Harbor, FL 34684

 - Church of the Resurrection Where: Steffke Hall 1555 Windmill Pointe Rd.
 Palm Harbor, FL 34685